Textualize/textual/docs/guide/testing.md

 We've seen how the [`press`][textual.pilot.Pilot] method simulates keys.
 You can also supply multiple keys to simulate the user typing in to the app.
-Here's an example of simulating the user typing the word "hello".
+Here's an example of simulating the user typing the word *"hello"*.

 ```python
 await pilot.press("h", "e", "l", "l", "o")